mongodb/specifications/source/run-command/run-command.rst

 A driver's RunCommand MUST provide an optional session option to support explicit sessions and transactions.
 If a session is not provided the driver MUST attach an implicit session if the connection supports sessions.
-Drivers MUST NOT attempt to check the command document for the presence of a ``lsid``.
+Drivers MUST NOT attempt to check the command document for the presence of an ``lsid``.

-Every ClientSession has a corresponding Logical Session ID representing the server-side session ID.
+Every ClientSession has a corresponding logical session ID representing the server-side session ID.
-The Logical Session ID MUST be included under ``lsid`` in the command sent to the server without modifying user input.
+The logical session ID MUST be included under ``lsid`` in the command sent to the server without modifying user input.

 * See Driver Sessions' section on `Sending the session ID to the server on all commands <https://github.com/mongodb/specifications/blob/master/source/sessions/driver-sessions.rst#sending-the-session-id-to-the-server-on-all-commands>`_